yogyogi/ASP.NET-Core-CMS/README.md

 `PM> dotnet ef database update --context CMSContext`

-## Step 3: Create the SQL Stored Procedures and SQL Function
+## Step 3: Create the SQL Stored Procedures and SQL Functions

 I have placed a file called `script.sql` on this repository.
 You run this script in your SQL Server Management Studio on the CMS database (not on Identiy Database).
 This script will add all the SQL SPs and SQL Functions.

 ## Step 4: Create ADMIN User

-The ADMIN user will be created in the Identity Database and this user will access the CMS to add, update, delte the pages, blogs, media, menu, etc.
+The ADMIN user should be created in the Identity Database and this user will access the CMS to add, update, delte the pages, blogs, media, menus, etc.

 Run your application in Visual Studio (shortcut F5 key) and then open the below URL in your browser to create the Admin user:

 `http://localhost:60905/Login/Create`

-Change 60905 port to the one your VS sets for this CMS.
+Change port 60905  to the one your VS has set for this CMS.
 If you are running this CMS online in a domain then URL will be:

 `http://yourdomain.com/Login/Create`